ueberdosis/tiptap/docs/guide/collaborative-editing.md

 ## Pitfalls

 ### Schema updates
-tiptap is very strict with the [schema](/api/schema), that means, if you add something that’s not allowed according to the configured schema it’ll be thrown away.
+Tiptap is very strict with the [schema](/api/schema), that means, if you add something that’s not allowed according to the configured schema it’ll be thrown away.
 That can lead to a strange behaviour when multiple clients with different schemas share changes to a document.

 Let’s say you added an editor to your app and the first people use it already.
 They have all a loaded instance of Tiptap with all default extensions, and therefor a schema that only allows those.
 But you want to add task lists in the next update, so you add the extension and deploy again.